 We occasionally enter into loans, equity or other investments in SPEs in connection with finance transactions related to aircraft, ships and real estate, as well as transactions involving investment funds, in addition to real estate purchases and development projects.
-All transactions involving use of SPE structures are evaluated to determine whether we hold a variable interest that would result in our being defined as the primary beneficiary of the SPE pursuant to ASC 810 ("Consolidation").
+All transactions involving use of SPE structures are evaluated to determine whether we hold a variable interest that would result in our being defined as the primary beneficiary of the SPE.
 When we are considered to own the primary beneficial interest in the SPEs, the SPEs are fully consolidated into our consolidated financial statements.
 In all other circumstances our loan, equity or other investments are recorded on our consolidated balance sheets as appropriate.

 See Note 11 of "Item 18.
-Financial Statements" for further information concerning our SPEs and the effect of ASC 810 on our results of operations or financial position.
+Financial Statements" for further information concerning our SPEs.